mui/material-ui/docs/src/pages/customization/css-in-js/css-in-js.md

 - production: `.MuiAppBar-root`

 ⚠️ **Be very cautious when using `dangerouslyUseGlobalCSS`.**
-We provide this option as an escape hatch for quick prototyping.
-Avoid relying on it for code running in production.
-It's very hard to keep track of class name API changes.
+We provide this option as an escape hatch for quick prototyping, but you should avoid relying on it for code running in production as it's very hard to keep track of class name API changes.
-Global CSS is fragile by design.
+Global CSS is inherently fragile.

 ## CSS injection order